sifaka-ai/sifaka/README.md

 ### Feedback Summarization

+> **✅ Available Now**: Enhanced feedback summarization using both local and API-based models is now available with support for T5, BART, Pegasus, and API-based models.

 Sifaka supports automatic summarization of validation results and critic feedback to improve the quality and conciseness of improvement prompts.
 This feature uses configurable local or API-based models to create focused summaries.

 ```python